rhcp011235/Instagrabber/README.md

 Instagrabber
 ============

-Instagrabber - A simple shell script ro save pictures and videos from Instagram.com
+Instagrabber - A simple shell script to save pictures and videos from Instagram.com